Dental Grants

 3. America’s Dentist Care

-• As a charity dental foundation, America’s Dentist Care (ADC) has recently launched its mission of mercy (MOM) and other charitable dental clinics nearby your area.
+• As a charity dental foundation, America’s Dentist Care (ADC) has recently launched its mission of Mercy (MOM) and other charitable dental clinics nearby your area.

 • With their different setup of the MOM across the state, they’ve provided dental care to more than 275000 dental patients and continue to be there.

-• The ADC foundation has crossed beyond $190 million in their contribution to charity dental work through different oral health clinics.
+• The ADC Foundation has crossed beyond $190 million in their contribution to charity dental work through different oral health clinics.

 4. America’s Tooth Fairy: National Children’s Oral Health Foundation